 Frequency of occurrence

 Fish that contained diet items were representative of the total range of length groups collected for both species and seasons (Figure 3.1).
-Lengths of fish with diet contents were also similar between species, however a few extra large yellow perch (i.e., total length exceeding 300mm) were caught during autumn sampling (Figure 3.1).
-The proportion of empty stomachs, relative to the number retained, was higher in the autumn than spring, and thus, we subsampled the number of sites used for diet analysis in spring.
+Lengths of fish with diet contents were also similar between species, however a few extra large yellow perch and white perch (i.e., total length exceeding 300mm) were caught during autumn sampling (Figure 3.1).
+The proportion of empty stomachs, relative to the number retained, was relatively low in the autumn and spring, and thus, we subsampled the number of sites used for diet analysis in both spring and autumn.
 Subsampling was intended to allow diet description across the spatial extent of the survey (Figure 3.2).
-The frequency of empty stomachs from autumn sampling resulted in processing of samples from all sites.

-Spring sampling provided 102 age-2-and-older yellow perch stomachs from fish ranging between 160-300 mm in length.
-A total of 92 (90.2%) of the yellow perch stomachs contained prey.
-In spring 2013, benthic macroinvertebrates were present in almost all yellow perch stomachs (88.0%) and Chironomidae, Dreissena spp. and Hexagenia spp. were the most common benthic macroinvertebrates (Table 2.1).
-Zooplankton occurred in 19.6% of spring yellow perch diets with Leptodora kindtii occuring most at 5.5% and 5.014.3%, respectively.
-Fish prey had a 17.9% occurrence in yellow perch diets during spring sampling with being the most common at 1.88.7% (Table 2.1).
-During autumn sampling, 113 age-2-and-older yellow perch stomachs were collected from fish ranging from 140-320 mm in length with 43 (38%) of the stomachs containing prey.
-A decline in occurrence for both benthic macroinvertebrates (41.9%) and zooplankton (2.3%) was observed in autumn yellow perch diets relative to the spring.
+Spring sampling provided 85 age-2-and-older yellow perch stomachs from fish ranging between 160-280 mm in length.
+A total of 72 (84.7%) of the yellow perch stomachs contained prey.
+In spring 2014, benthic macroinvertebrates were present in almost all yellow perch stomachs (75.6%) and Chironomidae, Dreissena spp. and Hexagenia spp. were the most common benthic macroinvertebrates (Table 3.1).
+Zooplankton occurred in 20.5% of spring yellow perch diets with Leptodora kindtii and Daphnia spp. occurring most at 5.5% and 5.0%, respectively.
+Fish prey had a 4.2% occurrence in yellow perch diets during spring sampling with unidentified fish remains being the most common at 1.8% (Table 3.1).
+During autumn sampling, 76 age-2-and-older yellow perch stomachs were collected from fish ranging from 170-320 mm in length with 53 (69.7%) of the stomachs containing prey.
+A decline in occurrence for benthic macroinvertebrates (46.8%) and an increase for zooplankton (33.3%) was observed in autumn yellow perch diets relative to the spring.
 However, occurrence of fish prey increased dramatically from spring to autumn for yellow perch.
-Fish occurred in 62.8% of yellow perch and round goby was the most common fish prey occurring in 20.9% of stomachs. frequency Bythotrephes sp. was only detected in autumn diets at low occurrence (2.3%).
+Fish occurred in 20.0% of yellow perch and unidentified fish remains was the most common fish prey occurring in 14.7% of stomachs.
+Bythotrephes sp. was detected at low occurrence in spring (3.6%) and increased frequency in autumn (20.0%).

-Spring sampling provided 112 stomachs from age-2-and-older white perch with lengths between 140-290 mm.
-Ninety-three (83%) stomachs contained prey items.
-In spring, zooplankton was present in 30.4% of samples with Daphnia retrocurva occurring most frequently (14.4 16.1%).
+Spring sampling provided 71 stomachs from age-2-and-older white perch ranging from 170-300 mm in length A total of 63 (88.7%) of the white perch stomachs contained prey items.
+In spring, zooplankton was present in 44.5% of samples with Daphnia retrocurva occurring most frequently (14.4 %).